Bylaws

 H. receiving grants and entering into contracts;

-C. such functions of government as budgeting and financial management; personnel management and labor relations; and program planning and evaluation;
+D. such functions of government as budgeting and financial management; personnel management and labor relations; and program planning and evaluation;

 ARTICLE II: MEMBERSHIP

 4. Existing Membership.
-Members and associate members of the Association at the time of any amendment to these bylaws shall retain their membership status as long as they are in conformity with the requirements of some class of membership.
+Members and associate members of the Network at the time of any amendment to these bylaws shall retain their membership status as long as they are in conformity with the requirements of some class of membership.

 6. Eligibility for Membership.
 Decisions on the eligibility of particular applicants for membership or associate membership shall be made by the Executive Council.
 The Executive Council may terminate the membership of particular organizations for nonconformity with the requirements and duties of membership, including the payment of dues.